Nepal is considered the ultimate adventure destination. It is home to diverse cultures and landscapes.

 As you know, the expenses keep increasing with the altitude; it is better if you carry some cash.
 You can ask your guide about the aggregate expenses as it depends on which season you are trekking the region.

-I suggest you change your currency into Nepalese rupees while you are in Kathmandu as you need to have enough local money to purchase goods and services on the Everest Base Camp trail.
+I suggest you change your currency to Nepalese rupees while you are in Kathmandu as you need to have enough local money to purchase goods and services on the Everest Base Camp trail.

 Plus, it would help if you separated some cash to tip the trekking guides and porters at the trek’s end.